Hifdzullah/hifdzullah.io/README.md

+<h2>Hi, I'm Hifdzullah!</h2>
-A computer and information systems fresh graduate, highly motivated and self-driven person who have the determination to achieve excellent results on any work or tasks in teamwork and independently.
-A team player, an approachable, well-disciplined person, and a fresh graduate who is keen and willing to learn and seek to grow skills and experiences.
+I am  a computer and information systems graduate, highly motivated and self-driven person who have the determination to achieve excellent results on any work or tasks in teamwork and independently.
+A team player, an approachable, well-disciplined person,an is keen and willing to learn and seek to grow skills and experiences.
 Interested in the area of software development, security and computer vision.

 <h2>👨‍💻 Software Development Projects:</h2>